-We further examine the network choices (1D CNN and set-Transformer \cite{lee2019set}) for visual semantics tokenizer, and the necessary of class-specific prompt.
-As shown in Table \ref{tab:context}, we see that: {\bf (1)} A permutation invariant Set-Transformer is a better choice than 1-D CNN. {\bf (2)} Using a single token per class is enough by our prompting method.
+We further examine the network choice (1D CNN {\em vs.} set Transformer \cite{lee2019set}) for visual semantics tokenizer, and the necessity of class-specific prompts.
+As shown in Table \ref{tab:context}, we see that: {\bf (1)} A permutation invariant set Transformer is better than 1D CNN. {\bf (2)} Using a single token per class is enough by our prompting method.
 This is different from previous prompting methods \cite{zhou2021learning} that instead learn multiple (\eg, 20) global tokens shared by all classes.

 \textbf{Episodic adapters in video encoder } We exploit episodic adapters for the video encoder of ViL model.
 Alternative methods include (i) {\em Freezing video encoder} without any task adaptation as STALE \cite{nag2022pclfm}, (ii) {\em Fine-tuning} the video encoder.
-We also compare with adapted STALE for MMFS-TAD.
-We observe from Table \ref{tab:enc} that: {\bf(1)} Fine-tuning is indeed useful as expected, as compared to the case of frozen encoder.
-However, it tends to overfit due to limited training samples. {\bf(2)} Using our adapters is the best which alleviates overfit by only learning a fraction of parameters.
+We also compare with the adapted STALE for MMFS-TAD.
+We observe from Table \ref{tab:enc} that: {\bf(1)} Fine-tuning is indeed useful as expected, as compared to the frozen encoder.
+However, it is less effective due to limited training data. {\bf(2)} Using our adapters is the best which alleviates overfitting with higher efficiency by only learning a fraction of the parameters.

-\textbf{Query feature regulation } MMFS-TAD often presents large intra-class variation due to limited training video data.
+\textbf{Query feature regulation } MMFS-TAD often presents a large intra-class variation due to limited training video data.
 Our query feature regulation is designed for overcoming this challenge.
-As shown in Table \ref{tab:query}, this scheme is effective with the gain increasing along with the shots of training set.
+As shown in Table \ref{tab:query}, this scheme is effective with the gain increasing along with the shots of the training set.
 This validates the usefulness of our design.
-For more in-depth examination, we further test the effect of {\em representation masking} on support video features.
-This is inspired by the benefits of recent Mask2Former \cite{cheng2022masked} over its previous variant MaskFormer \cite{cheng2021maskformer}.
 In Table \ref{tab:featmask} we observe a gain of 1.3\% in mAP@0.5.
-We also show that randomly initialization leads to inferior foreground prediction (see Fig~\ref{fig:pca}(c)).
-Support video features based initialization can improve but still not as strong as query video features (our design).
+We also show that randomly initialization leads to inferior foreground prediction (see Fig~\ref{fig:exp_vis}(c)).
+Support video features based initialization can improve but still not as strong as query video features as in our design.